-2012 – Approval of the proposal of the Professional Master’s Program in Health Organizations Management (GOS) by CAPES with grade 4.0.
+2012 – Approval of the Proposal for the Professional Master’s Program in Organizational Management in Health (OMH) by CAPES with grade 4.

-2018 – From the beginning, GOS has been increasing in demand, training an annual average of 19 master’s thesis presentations.
+2018 – From the beginning, the Program had a growing demand, with an annual average of 19 defenses for master’s dissertations.

-The technical and scientific training of health professionals does not provide them with the qualification for the skilled management of health programs and institutions, whether public, private or mixed, which have led some managers to unsuccessful administrations, even in traditional hospital institutions or adopted uneven strategies in public health policies.
-On the other hand, trained professionals in business and finance areas, in general, do not have the perception of the social scope of the health programs and institutions, often generating conflicts in the relations with the professionals of these areas by incomprehension of the dynamics of a whole system highly based on ethical and humanistic issues, whose management cannot be seen as an income-generating enterprise.
-Thus, the training of human resources for health management has been a challenge for higher education institutions.
+The technical and scientific training of health professionals sometimes does not provide the suitable qualifications for the management of health programs and institutions, leading to poor administrations with the adoption of unsuitable public health policy strategies.
+On the other hand, professionals trained in the area of management and economics, in general, do not understand the social impact of health programs and institutions, often generating conflicts with professionals in this area about the dynamics of a system guided by ethical and humanistic issues, whose management cannot be seen as an income-generating company.
+Therefore, the training of human resources for health management has been a real challenge for higher education institutions.

-Several factors have contributed to increasing the complexity of this issue, and one of the most outstanding is the diversity of health management models that can be seen in the country: public, private, public-private mix, philanthropic, social organizations, and others.
+Several factors have contributed to this issue such as the diversity of health management models that can be found in the country: public, private, public-private mix, philanthropic, social organizations, and others.

-Concerning the management of hospital institutions, the difficulties are increasing progressively, given the increase in maintenance costs and the incorporation of new technologies that are often unnecessary.
-Precarious information about market demands leads organizations to misapplication of resources, jeopardizing the sustainability of the system.
-These facts reflect the shortage of professionalization of the management of these organizations, which makes it urgent to provide the market with qualified professionals in the area.
+Concerning the management of hospital institutions, some problems have arisen regarding the maintenance costs and the incorporation of new technologies that are often unnecessary.
+The precariousness of information about market demands leads organizations to misuse resources, putting the system’s sustainability at risk.
+These facts indicate the lack of professionalization in the management of these organizations, which requires the market with qualified professionals.

-Thus, new adjustments have been made in public and private management, aiming to make feasible the existing systems to allow a greater number of people to access services in a reasonable, integral and universal way.
-To achieve these objectives, resources must be managed efficiently and, in this context, the manager’s role assumes a dominance so that the resources available might have a more significant effect on health promotion and effective prevention programs, as well as assistance in disease situations.
+Therefore, adjustments have been made in public and private management to allow more comprehensive access to these services.
+To achieve these objectives, resources need to be managed efficiently and, in this context, the role of the manager is crucial to make the resources available have a greater effect on health promotion and the effectiveness of prevention programs.